uu-afp/uu-afp.github.io/about.md

 #### General

-The *Applied Functional Programming* summer school has been running for more than eight years.
+The *Advanced Functional Programming* summer school has been running for more than eight years.
 We aim to educate aspiring Haskell programmers beyond the basic material covered by many textbooks.